elotroalex/chiens/_texts/translation.md

 - {:.sp} The Traveler.

-- {: .pr} Yes, anyway ... an amazing man ... with deep bites ...
+- {:.pr} Yes, anyway ... an amazing man ... with deep bites ...
 He traveled the country at the rapid speed of lightning and freedom, printing on the ground sodden corpses, his steps fertile.

 - {:.sp} The Good People.